zalenix/portaldocs/portal-sdk/templates/top-extensions-no-pdl.md

         ...
     }
+    ```

 Extensions can supply type metadata to configure their EditScope as follows:

-* When using ParameterProvider, supply the '`editScopeMetadataType`' option to the ParameterProvider constructor.
+* When using ParameterProvider, supply the `editScopeMetadataType` option to the `ParameterProvider` constructor.

-* When using EditScopeCache, supply the '`entityTypeName`' option to `MsPortalFx.Data.EditScopeCache.createNew`.
+* When using EditScopeCache, supply the `entityTypeName` option to `MsPortalFx.Data.EditScopeCache.createNew`.

-To either of these, extensions pass the type name used when registering the type metadata via '`MsPortalFx.Data.Metadata.setTypeMetadata`'.
+ Extensions pass the type name to either of these when registering the type metadata by using  `MsPortalFx.Data.Metadata.setTypeMetadata`.

 ### Loading indicators

-Loading indicators should be consistently applied across all blades and parts of the extension.
-For no-PDL, this is demonstrated in the sample located at  [https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).
+Loading indicators should be consistently applied across all blades and parts of the extension, as in the sample located at  [https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings](https://df.onecloud.azure-test.net/#blade/SamplesExtension/TemplateBladeWithSettings).
 The steps for TypeScript and PDL are as follows.

-* Call `container.revealContent()` to limit the time when the part displays  **blocking loading** indicators.
+1. Call `container.revealContent()` to limit the time when the part displays  **blocking loading** indicators.
 For more information, see [portalfx-parts-revealContent.md](portalfx-parts-revealContent.md).

-* Return a `Promise` from the `onInitialize` method that reflects all data-loading for the part.
+1. Return a `Promise` from the `onInitialize` method that reflects all data-loading for the part.
 Return the `Promise` from the blade if it is locked or is of type  `<TemplateBlade>`.

-* The extension can return a data-loading Promise directly from `onInitialize`, but it will receive compile errors when it attempts to return the result of a call to `queryView.fetch(...)`, `entityView.fetch(...)`, `Base.Net.ajax2(...)`, as in the following code.
+1. The extension can return a data-loading Promise directly from `onInitialize`, but it will receive compile errors when it attempts to return the result of a call to `queryView.fetch(...)`, `entityView.fetch(...)`, `Base.Net.ajax2(...)`, as in the following code.

     ```
     public onInitialize() {